nyu-mlab/website-privacy-inspector/README.md

 `$  node example.js`

-4. You should see an “example.png” file as shown below :
+4. You should see an “example.png” file in the same directory as example.js.

 #### Troubleshooting: